bookconsultancy

 • Cover Coughs And Sneezes: Use a tissue to cover your mouth and nose, then throw it away immediately and wash your hands.
 If a tissue isn’t available, sneeze into your upper sleeve, not your hands.

 • Maintain A Healthy Diet: Eat plenty of fresh fruits and vegetables to support your immune system.
-Foods rich in probiotics, like yoghurt, can also be helpful for gut health.
+Foods rich in probiotics, such as yoghurt, can also be beneficial for gut health.

 • Keep Surfaces Clean: Regularly disinfect surfaces at home, work, or school to stop the spread of germs.